MicrosoftDocs/azure-stack-docs/azure-stack/hci/known-issues-2311-3.md

 The release notes are continuously updated, and as critical issues requiring a workaround are discovered, they're added.
 Before you deploy your Azure Stack HCI, carefully review the information contained in the release notes.

 > [!IMPORTANT]
 > The production workloads are only supported on the Azure Stack HCI systems running the generally available 2311.3 release.
-To run the GA version, you need to start with a new 2311 deployment and then update to 2311.3. <!-- Verify if customer needs to go from 2311.2 to 2311.3 -->
+To run the GA version, you need to start with a new 2311 deployment and then update to 2311.3.

 For more information about the new features in this release, see [What's new in 23H2](whats-new.md).

 ## Issues for version 2311.3

-This software release maps to software version number **10.2311.3.7** <!-- Verify the version number -->.
+This software release maps to software version number **10.2311.3.7**.
 This release only supports updates from 2311 release.

 Release notes for this version include the issues fixed in this release, known issues in this release, and release noted issues carried over from previous versions.